Adobe Acrobat

 To take a class on a field trip, teachers need the consent of a parent or guardian.
 Permission slips are necessary for almost any school activity your children might participate in outside the classroom, or any activity with physical risk like sports and hands-on classes.
 If students are going to work with power tools in shop class, kilns in a pottery lesson, or sharp knives in home economics, teachers need your prior knowledge and go-ahead.

 Permission slips can also protect schools, teachers, and other relevant parties from legal trouble if anything happens to a child.
 Minors cannot sign waivers that will protect schools and other institutions from legal action.
-Fortunately, e-signatures and electronic documents can make finalizing permission slips easy and get students going on whatever it is they’re about to explore.
+Fortunately, learning how to create an electronic signature and sign electronic documents can make finalizing permission slips easy and get students going on whatever it is they’re about to explore.

 What schools include on a permission slip.